-This dialogue is part of the Virtual Ocean Dialogues programme, convened by the World Economic Forum’s Friends of Ocean Action.
+This dialogue was part of the Virtual Ocean Dialogues programme, convened by the World Economic Forum’s Friends of Ocean Action.

-The “Transforming the global agricultural research and development agenda with aquatic foods” Dialogue on 4 June 2020 at 12:30 AM – 01:30 AM (UTC+8) will feature Gareth Johnstone, WorldFish’s Director-General.
-He will be joined by Marco Ferroni, CGIAR’s Chair of System Management Board, Tony Cavalieri from the Bill & Melinda Gates Foundation and Jim Leape from the Blue Food Assessment, Stanford University.
-This session will be facilitated by Tana Lala-Pritchard, WorldFish’s Director of Communications and Marketing.
+The “Transforming the global agricultural research and development agenda with aquatic foods” Dialogue on 4 June 2020 at 12:30 AM – 01:30 AM (UTC+8) featured Gareth Johnstone, WorldFish’s Director-General.
+He was joined by Marco Ferroni, CGIAR’s Chair of System Management Board, Tony Cavalieri from the Bill & Melinda Gates Foundation and Jim Leape from the Blue Food Assessment, Stanford University.
+This session was facilitated by Tana Lala-Pritchard, WorldFish’s Director of Communications and Marketing.

 Context of the event:

 Our ocean has been a source of food for billions of people around the world.
 Demand for fish and aquatic foods continues to increase as human population grows and diets change.
 So is the pressure to ensure efficient production and distribution systems to deliver healthy, safe and nutritious fish and aquatic foods, while taking into account socio-economic issues and environmental sustainability, particularly with respect to linkages and trade-offs between land and water food production systems.